-Last time I used it I was reminded it makes some rivers sound a little more difficult than they are.
-It put me off doing the Ardeche for years, but in tourist high season it was a piece of cake in a packraft and would have been nearly as easy in a longer IK.
-It’s possible that levels are lower than when the book was written and you’d think he must a good reason to advise caution.
+Last time I used it I was reminded it makes some rivers sound a more difficult than they are.
+It put me off doing the Ardeche for years, but in tourist high season that river was a piece of cake in a packraft and would have been nearly as easy in a longer IK.
+It’s possible that levels are lower than when the book was written and you’d think there must a good reason to advise caution.
 There’s also the faint possibility that I’ve evolved into a proficient packboat paddler.

-Below my gallery from over ten years of packboating with IKs and my packraft on the lovely rivers of the Massif; the Dordogne, Vezere, Allier, Herault, Tarn, Ceze the Gardon and little known Largon.
+Below my gallery from 15 years of packboating with IKs and my packraft on the lovely rivers of the Massif; the Dordogne, Vezere, Allier, Herault, Tarn, Ceze, Chassezac, Gardon and little-known but slightly greasy Lardon.
 In 2011 we ticked off the Chassezac which flows into the famous Ardeche.
 Come August the biggest danger here is getting nutted by an out-of-control plastic rental.

 And if you don’t have a packboat or can’t be bothered to bring yours, no worries, get down to a river and rent a canoe or SoT for as long as you like.
 It’s all set up for you.
-Click Ardeche and Chassezac for more galleries and Vive la France!
+Click Ardeche and Chassezac for more galleries and Vive la France, vive les gonflables!